 Are we sure that human activity is affecting the climate?

 Yes.
-If you look at the four things which are increasing greenhouse gas levels, they are all things which can be fixed.
-We can use different energy resources, so that less fossil fuels are burnt.
-We can increase the amount of forests in the world, instead of cutting trees down.
-Some of these things are difficult to do (and very difficult to persuade everyone to do), but the possibilities are there; and new technologies have the potential to make things better.
+If you look at the four things that are increasing greenhouse gas levels, they are all things which can be fixed.
+We can use different energy resources, so that less fossil fuel is burnt.
+We can increase the area of forest in the world, instead of cutting trees down.
+Some of these things are difficult to do (and very difficult to persuade everyone to do), but the possibilities are there, and new technologies give us the potential for making things better.

 Are you ready to have a go at some questions now?